 (2) If an application for development approval relates to proposed development on land that is reserved under this Scheme for a public purpose and vested in a public authority, the local government must provide a copy of the application to that authority for objections and recommendations before making a decision on the application.

-(3) A statutory, public or planning authority receiving a copy of an application may, within 42 days of receiving the application or within such longer period as the local government allows, provide to the local government a memorandum in writing containing any objections to, or recommendations in respect of the whole or part of the proposed development.
+(3) A statutory, public or planning authority receiving a copy of an application may, within 42 days of receiving the application or within such longer period as the local government allows in accordance with subclause (3A), provide to the local government a memorandum in writing containing any objections to, or recommendations in respect of the whole or part of the proposed development.

+(3A) The local government may extend the 42-day period referred to in subclause (3) once only by a period of not more than 14 days.

 (4) If a statutory, public or planning authority does not provide a memorandum within the time allowed under subclause (3), the local government may determine that the authority is to be taken to have no objections or recommendations to make.

+[Clause 66 amended: SL 2020/252 r.
+73.]

-67. Matters to be considered by local government
+67. Consideration of application by local government

+(1) Development approval cannot be granted on an application for approval of —

+(a) development that is a class X use in relation to the zone in which the development is located, unless —

+(i) the development relates to land that is being used for a non-conforming use; and

+(ii) the local government considers that the proposed use of the land would be less detrimental than the non-conforming use;

+or

+(b) development that otherwise does not comply with a requirement of this Scheme, unless —

+(i) this Scheme gives the local government discretion to waive or vary the requirement or to grant development approval despite non-compliance with the requirement; or

+(ii) the development is permitted under a provision of this Scheme in relation to non-conforming uses.

-In considering an application for development approval the local government is to have due regard to the following matters to the extent that, in the opinion of the local government, those matters are relevant to the development the subject of the application —
+(2) In considering an application for development approval (other than an application on which approval cannot be granted under subclause (1)), the local government is to have due regard to the following matters to the extent that, in the opinion of the local government, those matters are relevant to the development the subject of the application —

 (a) the aims and provisions of this Scheme and any other local planning scheme operating within the Scheme area;